What is tonsillitis?

-Symptoms of tonsillitis usually come on suddenly.
-Common symptoms include:
+Tonsillitis symptoms usually come on suddenly.
+They may include:

-- Whitish spots on the tonsils, or a white, yellow or gray coating on the tonsils
+- Whitish spots on your tonsils — or a white, yellow or gray coating on your tonsils.

-- Stomachache or vomiting (more frequently in younger children)
+- Stomachache or vomiting (more common in younger children).

 - Bacterial tonsillitis (strep throat): Bacteria, such as Group A Streptococcus, cause other cases of tonsillitis.
 Bacterial tonsillitis is commonly called strep throat.
 People without tonsils can still get strep throat.

+Yes.
 The viruses and bacteria that cause tonsillitis are highly contagious.
-They are passed along by:
+They’re passed along by: